Skip to main content

 Content Selection and Organisation in Curriculum Development

-In the context of Sindh, curriculum development at elementary level is guided by the provincial framework developed by the Sindh Curriculum Wing under the School Education and Literacy Department Sindh.
+In the context of Sindh, curriculum development at the elementary level is guided by the provincial framework developed by the Sindh Curriculum Wing under the School Education and Literacy Department of Sindh.

 For B.Ed students, understanding how content is selected and organised within Sindh’s Social Studies curriculum is essential for effective classroom practice.